jronnberg/core-java-spring/documentation/plant-description-engine/plant-description-engine-sosd.md

 	"include": [ 3 ],
 	"systems": [],
 	"connections": [
-		{ "consumer": { "systemName": "D", "portName": "z" },
+		{ "consumer": { "systemId": "d", "portName": "z" },
-		  "producer": { "systemName": "C", "portName": "z" }}
+		  "producer": { "systemId": "c", "portName": "z" }}
 	]
 }
 ```

 ### Bootstrapping problem
 In the plant description above we have two bootstrapping problems.
 First in order for the Operations Center to be allowed to use the Plant Description Management service from the PDE a rule allowing it to do so must be added to the Orchestrator.
 Otherwise it will not be able to add the first plant description allowing it to use the service.

 Secondly, in order for the PDE to be allowed to use the OrchestrationStoreManagement service from the Orchestrator a rule allowing it to do so should be added to the Orchestrator.
 (This might not be needed if all core systems are allowed to use any service from other core systems)